FuelLabs/sway/docs/src/introduction/overview.md

 `#[storage(read, write)]` is an annotation which denotes that this function has the permissions to read and write a value in storage.

-`fn increment()` - We're introducing the functionality to increment and denoting it shouldn't return any value .
+`fn increment()` - We're introducing the functionality to increment and denoting it shouldn't return any value.

 `#[storage(read)]` is an annotation which denotes that this function has the permissions to read values in storage.